Loki-cloud0/sql-exploratory-data-analysis-project/README.md

-# sql-exploratory-data-analysis-project
+# sql-data-analytics-project
-This repository holds a collection of SQL scripts used for EDA &amp; Advanced Analysis such as change-over-time, part-to-whole analysis, cumulative analysis, performance analysis, data segmentation and a finalized report containing all of the analysis combined.
+This collection includes a variety of SQL scripts aimed at data exploration, analytics, and reporting.
+The scripts address different types of analyses, such as examining databases, measuring key metrics, analyzing time trends, cumulative analytics, and segmentation.
+Designed for data analysts and business intelligence professionals, these SQL queries make it easier to explore, segment, and analyze data in relational databases.
+Each script focuses on a specific analytical topic and showcases best practices for writing SQL queries.